BKeyport/MMM-Multimonth/README.md

 0.3 - Removed bodge in 0.25, replaced with a simple refresh at midnight, no animation, as I find it annoying.

 0.9 - Start of week now moves per moment.js.
 Note: at this point, module is almost everything I wanted.
 If I don't get any bug reports that I can control, I'm going to bump it up to 1.0 and call it good.

+0.95 - Fix start of week issue.
+Had a calculation backwards. - Suggestion was made to optionally add week numbers to the system, still working on that.